Nikoh77/Shinogramma/README.md

 I highly recommend a server installation, meaning the bot runs as a service rather than a user application.
 If you're a Linux user, I suggest installing it without a desktop environment and configuring it as a service managed by systemd, but this goes beyond the scope of this writing.

+# Contacts:
-For any questions, you can find me on the official Shinobi Discord server (if I don't respond, please ping me).
+For any questions, you can find me on the official Shinobi Discord server (if I don't answer, please ping me), or if you are Italian you could join this telegram group: https://t.me/shinobi_italia

 Lastly, please report any malfunctions or bugs.\Feel free to expand my code with new features or simply clean it up and/or make it more efficient.
 If you do so, create a pull request, and I'll be happy to accept it.